digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

    SELECT * FROM prune_to_offset('<offset>');

-The function will delete transactions and update active contracts as described above.
+This function deletes transactions and update active contracts as described :ref:`earlier in this section <pqs-pruning-behavior>`.

-You can use ``prune_to_offset`` in combination with the ``get_offset`` function to prune data up to a specific timestamp or interval.
-For example, to prune data older than 30 days, you can use the following
+To prune data up to a specific timestamp or interval, use ``prune_to_offset`` in combination with the ``get_offset`` function.
+For example, the following query prunes data older than 30 days:
-query:

 .. code:: sql